top of page

 Interior of an Indigenous Community home with substandard living conditions.

-The substandard housing conditions faced by Indigenous communities present an opportunity for innovation in design, construction, and sustainable development.
-One Bowl recognizes that addressing these challenges demands a departure from conventional thinking, inspiring creative solutions that integrate traditional knowledge with modern approaches that solve more than a housing crisis, but address labour shortages by driving local Indigenous entrepreneurship and employment.
-Through strategic partnerships with Indigenous communities and Non-Indigenous Allies members, we are redefining housing standards from adequate to equitable by creating spaces that not only meet basic needs but also celebrate cultural identity.
+The substandard housing conditions faced by First Nations Communities present an opportunity for innovation in design, construction, and sustainable development.
+One Bowl recognizes that addressing these challenges demands a departure from conventional thinking, inspiring creative solutions that integrate traditional knowledge with modern approaches that solve more than a housing crisis, but address labour shortages by driving local First Nations entrepreneurship and employment.
+Through strategic partnerships with First Nations Communities and Allies, we are redefining housing standards from adequate to equitable by creating spaces that not only meet basic needs but also celebrate cultural identity.

 Turning Overcrowding into Community Strength